openziti-test-kitchen/ansible-paramikoz-demo/README.md

 1. An Ansible client
 2. A pair of Ziti Edge Developer Sandbox (ZEDS) apps
-3. A docker-compose stack of a pair of SSH servers, one for each of the aforementioned apps
+3. A corresponding pair of SSH servers running in Docker

 Now let's gather some supplies for this brief journey...